wcharczuk/microscope/README.md

 #Microscope#

 Microscope is a flexible yet minimal text evaluation language that compiles to native lambdas.
-It is useful in evaluating large numbers of strings (URLs, large chunks of text, etc.)
+It is useful in evaluating large numbers of strings (URLs, Dates, etc.)

 ###Why do this?###